+Student Life

-- I. Student Life - □ A disciplinary decision rendered by the Social Council may be appealed according to the Social Code appellate procedure.
-The Social Code may be found in full in the Student Handbook. - Disciplinary decisions rendered originally by the Dean of Student Affairs may be appealed in writing to the Provost who shall seek, in an informal conference, to settle the grievance to the satisfaction of the two parties involved.
-If no resolution can be found, then the Provost will deliver the appeal to the Student Affairs Committee of the faculty for its determination. - Other grievances in the area of Student Life may be appealed to the Dean of Student Affairs.
-If the grievance involves an original decision rendered by the Dean of Student Affairs, then the decision may be appealed as above. - II.
+A disciplinary decision rendered by the Social Council may be appealed according to the Social Code appellate procedure.
+The Social Code may be found in full in the Student Handbook .
+Any student who disagrees with a disciplinary decision reached by a member of the student engagement staff acting in their official capacity during a disciplinary conference may choose to have the disciplinary case sent to the Social Council for resolution.
+Other grievances in the area of Student Engagement may be appealed to the Dean of Student Engagement.
+If the grievance involves an original decision rendered by the Dean of Student Engagement, then the decision may be appealed to the Provost

+- II.
 Financial Aid.
 See the "Financial Aid" section. - III.
 Academic Matters.
 See the "Academic Policies" section.